opencybersecurityalliance/stix-shifter/OVERVIEW.md

 ## How to use

-Stix-shifter handles two primary functions:

-1. **Translation**
-   Stix-shifter translates STIX patterns into data source queries (in whatever query language the data source might use) and from data source results into bundled STIX observation objects (very similar to JSON).
-2. **Transmission**
-   Passes in authentication credentials to connect to a data source where stix-shifter can then ping or query the data source or fetch the query status and results.
+### Prerequisites

 Python 3.6 is required to use stix-shifter.

+Stix-shifter provides several functions: `translate` and `transmit` are the primary functions, `execute` offers a way to test the complete stix-shifter flow, and `parse` will return the components that make up a STIX pattern.
+Each of these can be called from the CLI and will be explained in depth.

+1. **Translate**

+   The `translate` command converts STIX patterns into data source queries (in whatever query language the data source might use) and translates data source results (in JSON format) into bundled STIX observation objects.

+2. **Transmit**

+   The `transmit` command passes connection information and authentication credentials to the data source API where stix-shifter can make ping, query, delete query, query status and query results calls.

+3. **Execute**

+   The translation and transmission functions can work in sequence by using the `execute` command from the CLI.

-### Translation
+### Translate

 #### Translate a STIX 2 pattern to a native data source query